btkostner/btkostner.io/content/reading/2025-12-20-elixir-github-action.md

         run: mix docs
 ```

+By default, the action:

+- Installs Elixir and Erlang/OTP (using either explicit versions or `.tool-versions`)
+- Restores and populates dependency and build caches
+- Installs Hex/Rebar
+- Compiles your dependencies and app

+You can selectively turn pieces off via inputs like `compile-dependencies`, `compile-elixir`, or `setup-elixir` when jobs need a lighter setup.

 ## Caching

-One of the first things you'll notice is the `cache-name`.
-By default, this takes the Github job name.
-When you use this action, all of the caches will have this name suffixed to the end, but also allow restoring from any other cache name.
-This allows you to have unique dependencies or built files per job, all still cached and with little thrashing but at the expense of more cache space being used.
+The first thing you’ll probably notice is the `cache-name` input.
+By default, this uses the GitHub job name.
+That value is suffixed onto all cache keys, but the action also allows restoring from other cache names.

-Secondly, we have a `build-cache-hit` and `dependencies-cache-hit` output for later use.

-And lastly, in the case of the job ever being re-ran, we retrieve the cache, then delete the cached files, and force a clean slate.
-This means after the job is done, it will save the whole cache a-new.

-I've found this extremely helpful for developers to reduce flakes, or at least make it easier for them to rerun and fix it themselves.
+This gives you:

+- **Per-job isolation** – different jobs (e.g. tests, lint, dialyzer) can have their own dependency and build caches, which matters when tools compile with different options.
+- **Cross-job reuse** – restore keys still allow you to fall back to more general caches, reducing cold starts while keeping thrashing low.
+The tradeoff is higher total cache usage.

+The action also exposes two helpful outputs:

+- `build-cache-hit`
+- `dependencies-cache-hit`

+You can wire these into later steps to, for example, skip expensive work on a warm cache hit.

+Finally, when a job is re-run, the action takes a "clean slate" approach: it restores the cache, explicitly cleans compiled artifacts and dependencies, and only then rebuilds and saves a fresh cache.
+That keeps reruns more deterministic and helps reduce flaky behavior tied to stale build artifacts.

+In practice, this has made it much easier for developers to re-run failed jobs and debug them without fighting mysterious cache issues.

 ## Versioning

-This action pulls as much version data as it can from the `.tool-versions` file.
-If you are not using [mise](https://mise.jdx.dev/) already, I'd highly recommend you should.
-Otherwise, using a `.tool-versions` file to manage all of your language versions is a huge win.
+For versions, the action leans on your `.tool-versions` file whenever possible.
+If you’re not already using [mise](https://mise.jdx.dev/), I highly recommend it.
+Even without mise, keeping a `.tool-versions` file as the single source of truth for language versions is a big win.

+The action will:

+- Read `elixir` and `erlang` versions from `.tool-versions` if explicit inputs aren’t provided.
+- Export the exact resolved `elixir-version` and `otp-version` as outputs, so downstream jobs can log or act on the precise versions in use.

+That keeps GitHub Actions, local development, and other environments in sync, and avoids the usual "works on my machine" version drift or version bump PRs that touch 30 different files.